 Washington, Nov.
-10.-The American corn crop of 1917, aggregating 3,-191,083,000 bushels, breaks all previous records, and the 440,000,000 bushels potato crop also exceeds any former production, according to final reports of the department of agriculture on the harvest of the first war year.
+10.-The American corn crop of 1917, aggregating 3,-191.083,000 bushels, breaks all previous records, and the 440,000,000 bushels potato crop also exceeds any former production, according to final reports of the department of agriculture on the harvest of the first war year.

-Auto Bandits Wreck Bank,
+Auto Bandits Wreck Bank.

 Jackson, Mich., Nov.
-12.-The Farmers' State bank in the village of Concord was wrecked by burglars.
-The bandits escaped with about \$18,000 in cash.
-Explosions in the bank attracted several citizens.
+12 .- The Farmers' State bank in the village of Concord was wrecked by burglars.
+The bandits escaped with about \$18,000 in ed several citizens.

-Major Hanley Is Injured.
+Major Hanley is injured.
 Rantoul, Ill., Nov.
-12.-Maj.
-Thomas Hanley, Jr., chief of flying instruction, is in the hospital with minor injuries as the result of striking a Curtiss plane just beginning to ascend while the major was landing.
+12 .- Maj.
+Thomas Hanley, Jr., chief of flying instruction, is in the hospital with minor injuries as the result of striking a Curtiss plane major was landing.